decce6/Ixeris/README.md

 As of version 3.1.0, the requirements of thread safety in the GLFW documentation are strictly obeyed.

+### GLFW State Caching

+Most GLFW functions are required to be called from the main thread.
+However, many mods may call them from the render thread.
+To avoid performance degradation introduced by thread communications, Ixeris caches frequently used GLFW states for fast access from any thread, without having to route the call to the main thread.
+The caches are safe and do not introduce extra lag.

+### Enhanced FPS Limiter

+The vanilla FPS limiter (prior to 26.1) is flawed, using `glfwWaitEventsTimeout` to sleep.
+This function, however, cannot be called from the render thread and thus does not work optimally with Ixeris.

+Ixeris rewrites the FPS limiter in a hybrid way, sleeping precisely and starting spin waiting when the wait time is very low.

 ### Glossary

 - The **main thread** is the thread that the game is started on.
 Most GLFW functions are required to be called on this thread, and it is responsible for event polling.